How to Prepare for a Machine Learning Job Interview

 3. Feature selection: The dimensionality can be reduced by training the model on a smaller subset of features instead of using all of them.

-4. L1 regularization: Since the L1 regularization method outputs sparse parameters, it also helps to deal with high-dimensional input data.
+4. L1 regularization: Since the L1 regularization method outputs sparse parameters, it also helps to deal with high-dimensional input data. - Please explain the phrase “imbalanced dataset.”
+Can you list some techniques on how to cope with it?

 An imbalanced dataset consists of different proportions of target categories.
 A dataset with medical images, for example, where we try to learn some illness, will typically have many more negative than positive samples.
 Let’s assume that 98% of images are without the illness and 2% are with the illness.
 That is a highly imbalanced dataset.